Location: A Russian café on the way to Ludrong Memorial Garden, Langjophakha, Thimphu.

 More meat than vegetarian options.
-Most of the vegetarian options were bread related items.
+Most of the vegetarian options were bread-related items.
 But, since we had gone for lunch, we didn’t want to have bread.

-The vegetarian Moussaka (Greek eggplant lasagna) had a base of tomato paste, baked potato and eggplant topped with onions, cheese and sliced tomatoes.
+The vegetarian Moussaka (Greek eggplant lasagna) had a base of tomato paste, baked potato and eggplant topped with onions, cheese, and sliced tomatoes.
 It tasted like a margarita pizza but softer, creamier, with more tomatoes.
 Overall, a delicious choice especially for tomato lovers.

-The Spaghetti Bolognese and veg spaghetti had the same sauce as the one used in the moussaka base.
+The Spaghetti Bolognese and veg spaghetti had the same sauce like the one used in the moussaka base.
 However, with minced beef and cheese topping, the Spaghetti Bolognese tasted much better than the veg spaghetti which only had the tomato sauce to spice it.

-The paninis (veg/ chicken) with homemade pesto, cream cheese and eggplant/ chicken inside a grilled wheat flour bread had lesser fillings than I’d have liked.
+The paninis (veg/ chicken) with homemade pesto, cream cheese, and eggplant/ chicken inside a grilled wheat flour bread had lesser fillings than I’d have liked.
 Also, for the price, expected two pieces each but turns out it’s only one.

-The green salad had chopped tomatoes, cucumbers and lettuce spiced with pepper and salt.
+The green salad had chopped tomatoes, cucumbers, and lettuce spiced with pepper and salt.
 There wasn’t much to it but it was a fresh taste and I liked it.